 Under the New Revised Code of Practice 2021 schools are able to host short term international visitors.
-These fee paying student visitors are able to attend the school for up to three months as holders of a visitor visa.
+These fee paying student visitors are able to attend the school for up to three months as holders of a visitor visa, however Glenfield Primary School will only accept enrolments for a minimum of one term or 10 weeks study.
 The biological or adoptive parent who is to live with the student whilst they are visiting Glenfield Primary School must also hold a visitor's Visa for the duration of the student's time at Glenfield Primary School